-\$2,500 average funding per young person per year

-The 'right' to a visible and secure financial safety net.

-Support towards their aspirations and goals, or deal with crisis.
+(\$2,500 per young person per year) gives young people the 'right' to a visible and secure financial safety net for resources to support them towards their aspirations and goals, or for crisis relief.

 Invest in Me funding is provided through the coaching relationship and administered by Home Stretch WA service providers.